 You will want to make sure you set up different sheets to track every aspect of your business.
 They should include your budget, income, expenses, and profit/loss statement.

-These days, there is an app for just about anything you need, and blog bookkeeping is no exception.
+There is an app for just about anything you need these days, and blog bookkeeping is no exception.
 Some of these apps also offer a computer application so you can view your accounting directly on your computer or your phone.
 Some you may want to consider include:

 As great as apps can be, there is one drawback.
 What if they fail?
 Do they have any way you can recover the data?
 Make sure you consider that before you sign up.